 By Joe Ballent

 Fellow outdoor enthusiasts, you may have noticed over the last couple years that you’re seeing more and more GoPros out there.
 Cool!
-The video quality has only gotten better with each generation, and these bad boys can shoot upwards of 200 fps (frames per second), which means you as the adventurer can replay some of your daredevil-ism in crisp slow motion.
+The video quality has only gotten better with each generation, and these bad boys can shoot upwards of 200 fps (frames per second).
+That means you as the adventurer can replay some of your daredevil-ism in crisp slow motion.
 We hopped over to mountainbuzz.com as well as leifandnatalie.blogspot for a few neat tips to give your GoPro video an extra edge.

 Egg Timer mount

 Ever see a compelling time-lapse of a sunrise or sunset, and wonder how the shooter achieved movement within the shot itself?
-This do-it-yourself technique can, if executed properly, give you that very effect for a serene time-lapse to plug into your next vacation memoir.
+This do-it-yourself technique can, if executed properly, will give you that very effect for a serene time-lapse to plug into your next vacation memoir.

-Try for a unique (though perhaps motion-sickness-inducing) perspective by attaching your GoPro to your paddle.
+Try this for a unique (though perhaps motion-sickness-inducing) perspective by attaching your GoPro to your paddle.
 Make sure it’s really on there, though.
 Our guides are good, but they’ve never been known to swim to the bottom of the river for a lost GoPro.

 Sit Up Front and Mount Your GoPro Backwards

 Many of us have seen the demo displays at sporting goods stores with various GoPro perspectives.
 So why not mix it up and turn things around?
 You’ll give your friends and family a chance to ham it up for the camera without missing any of the action yourself when rapid day comes.